 The Challenges for Children in the DRC

 With high rates of poverty, little access to healthcare or education, and increasing violence, children in the Democratic Republic of Congo need your help.*

-- 43% of children have stunted growth due to severe malnutrition
+- 42% of children under five experience stunting due to malnutrition